opensearch-project/project-website/_posts/2026-03-15-advancing-opensearch-with-grpc-protobuf.md

 OpenSearch determines the protocol based on the incoming connection (HTTP/1.1 for REST, HTTP/2 for gRPC) and routes requests to the appropriate handler.
 The conversion pipeline ensures that request and response transformations between JSON and Protobuf maintain semantic equivalence.

-## Benchmark Experiments: gRPC versus REST
+## Benchmark Experiments: gRPC compared to REST

 To quantify the performance impact of gRPC, we conducted benchmarks comparing gRPC and REST across two common workloads: vector search and bulk ingestion.